Jackyyaojk/HRI/interface_ar/README.md

-# Augmented Reality Hololens 1
+# Augmented Reality HoloLens 1

 This document guides you through the process of implementing the augmented reality (AR) interface featured in our case study with HoloLens (1st gen).
 To accomplish this, you'll create a Unity package using the provided folders and files.